-As opposed to ad hoc methods or misleading statistics, a good evaluation of an omics-based test takes a comprehensive and pre-specified approach to address the intended clinical use.
-There is no shortage of statistical methods for the evaluation of prognostic or predictive tests, so one can be found or developed no matter what the clinical question is.
-For predictive omics-based tests to guide therapy, a rigorous approach to its evaluation has been described, along with statistical software for general use (50).
-This continues to be an active area of research in biostatistics.
+A proper evaluation of an omics-based test takes a comprehensive and pre-specified approach to address the intended clinical use.
+For predictive omics-based tests to guide therapy, a rigorous approach to evaluation has been described, along with statistical software for general use (55).
+This continues to be an active area of biostatistical research.

 Concluding remarks

 The use of omics-based tests for prognosis, predicting, and therapy selection is steadily increasing in oncology.
 Careful evaluation of the quality of studies by consumers of the clinical oncology literature is imperative to provide a high level of patient care.
-Formal sets of reporting criteria exist for the producers of such literature (1–3,51) and they are useful for readers to be aware of, also.
+Formal sets of reporting criteria exist for the producers of such literature (1–3,56) and these are also useful for readers to be aware of.
 We hope that the discussion here has brought attention to the issues from the readers perspective and will help promote critical evaluation of the relevant literature.

 References